TheCacophonyProject/csalt/README.md

 DEVICEINFO:
 1. Device and Groups.
 A list of Devices or group names to translate separated by a comma
-	- Devices can be in the format of groupname:devicename, or :devicename (which will match any group)
+	- Devices can be in the format of groupname:devicename, or devicename (which will match any group)
 	- Groups will be translated into all devices in this group

 If only 1 parameter is supplied this will run directly on salt